SachinKalsi/blog/category/ml/_posts/2018-08-22-stack-overflow-tag-prediction.md

   <li>with  5500 tags we are covering  99.053 % of questions</li>
 </ol>

-By using only 600 tags (2% approximately) of the total 30645 tags we are loosing only 9% of the questions & also training 600 models is reasonable (Of course it also depends on the type of machine learning algo we choose).
+By choosing only 600 tags (2% approximately) of the total 30645 tags we are loosing only 9% of the questions & also training 600 models is reasonable (Of course it also depends on the type of machine learning algo we choose).
 So we shall choose 600 tags.

 <h4>Train and Test data</h4>